MrMarlonM/product-survey-analysis/README.md

     - Happy
     - Very happy

-Rows that contain answers that are not part of the allowed group will be deleted completely.
+Rows that contain answers that are not part of the allowed group, make sure to use the exact spelling, will be deleted completely.
 Please make sure that the provided data is mostly correct to gain as statistically valuable as possible insights.

 Here is a picture of example data that meets the requirements: